About the Makeathon

 Become part of an Annual Tradition

-Be a member of the inaugural class of Makers.
+Be a member of this class of Makers.
 This event will grow to become an annual cornerstone of Viterbi excellence and will be a legacy of the Associated Students of Biomedical Engineering.